Computing the Geometric Intersection Number of Curves: Detecting simple curves

-In each case we infer that the system of quads would contain a Möbius strip, in contradiction with its orientability. \end{proof} \begin{lem} Two distinct index paths of a non-trivial primitive geodesic curve $c$ having homotopic image paths have length distinct from $|c|$ and at most $|c|+1$. \end{lem} \begin{proof} When the index paths have opposite orientations, the previous lemma directly implies the result.
-Let $\ell=|c|$ and let $\Ipath{i}{k},\Ipath{j}{k}$ be two index paths such that $c\Ipath{i}{k}\sim c\Ipath{j}{k}$.
+In each case we infer the existence of a quad bounded twice by the same arc, in contradiction with the previous lemma. \end{proof} \begin{lem} Two distinct index paths of a nontrivial primitive geodesic curve $c$ having homotopic image paths have length distinct from $|c|$ and at most $|c|+1$. \end{lem} \begin{proof} When the index paths have opposite orientations, the previous lemma directly implies the result.
+Put $\ell=|c|$ and let $\Ipath{i}{k},\Ipath{j}{k}$ be two index paths such that $c\Ipath{i}{k}\sim c\Ipath{j}{k}$.
 Clearly, $k\neq \ell$ since otherwise $c$ would be homotopic to a conjugate of itself by the shorter curve $c[i,j]$, in contradiction with the primitivity of $c$.
 For the sake of a contradiction, suppose that $k>\ell+1$.
 Consider a diagram $\Delta$ with sides $\Delta_R$ and $\Delta_L$ for the homotopic paths $c\Ipath{i}{k}\sim c\Ipath{j}{k}$.
 By Lemma~\ref{lem:configurations} the vertices $\Delta_R(i+\ell)$ and $\Delta_L(j+\ell)$ must be diagonally opposite in a quad of $\Delta$.
 Using that $\Delta_R\Ipath{i}{2}$ and $\Delta_R\Ipath{i+\ell}{2}$ are labelled by the same edges and similarly for $\Delta_L\Ipath{j}{2}$ and $\Delta_L\Ipath{j+\ell}{2}$ we easily deduce that the system of quads has a quad with two occurrences of a same arc in its facial walk, or has a vertex of degree at most $5$, or is non-orientable.
 This would contradict Lemma~\ref{lem:facial-walk} or the hypotheses on the system of quads.
-In details, Figure~\ref{fig:lengthbigon} depicts the five possible configurations (a,b,c,d) for $\Delta_R\Ipath{i}{2}$ and $\Delta_L\Ipath{j}{2}$ in the diagram $\Delta$ and the eight possible configurations (A1-2, B1-3, C1-3) for $\Delta_R\Ipath{i+\ell}{2}$ and $\Delta_L\Ipath{j+\ell}{2}$.
+In details, Figure~\ref{fig:lengthbigon} depicts the five possible configurations (a,b,c,d,e) for $\Delta_R\Ipath{i}{2}$ and $\Delta_L\Ipath{j}{2}$ in the diagram $\Delta$ and the eight possible configurations (A1-2, B1-3, C1-3) for $\Delta_R\Ipath{i+\ell}{2}$ and $\Delta_L\Ipath{j+\ell}{2}$.